-If you have been abused or neglected at Elizabeth Nursing Home, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Elizabeth Nursing Home, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Elizabeth Nursing Home is a skilled nursing and assisted living facility in Jo Daviess County.
 They offer 41 certified beds in their intermediate care and 23 apartments in their assisted living option.
 They run as a for-profit and is supported by Medicaid.
 Elizabeth Nursing Home is located at 540 Pleasant Street, Elizabeth, IL and may be reached through telephone number 815-858-2275.
 The Illinois Nursing Home Care Act and Department of Public Health govern Elizabeth Nursing Home.